sonata-project/SonataAdminBundle/Resources/doc/reference/translation.rst

 and then, when the application needs to be translated using generic keys, the configuration can be switched to ``underscore``.

+If you cannot find a strategy that fits your use case, you can easily implement and use your own.
+If you do, consider contributing your strategy.

 The strategy can be quickly configured when the Admin class is registered in the Container: